-Fidel “El Comandante” Castro is the Cuban revolutionary leader, 16th Primi Minister, and 17th President of the Republic of Cuba.
-He served his country from right from the start of the Cuban Revolution up to his final years in the presidency.
+Fidel “El Comandante” Castro is the Cuban revolutionary leader, 16th prime minister, and 17th president of the Republic of Cuba.
+He served his country right from the start of the Cuban Revolution up to his final years in the presidency.
 He also served as the party leader of the Communist Party of Cuba for 50 years.
 In his reign, Cuba turned into single-party administration that followed the principles and ideals of socialism.
-His platforms included a reform in state socialism, accessible education, and healthcare improvement.
+His platforms included a reform in state socialism, accessible education, and health care improvement.
 His main legacy was the security of his country’s independence from the American imperialism.
-Through his years in service, he has met different world leaders, made an alliance with multiple countries which includes the Soviet Union during the cold war.
+Through his years in service, he has met different world leaders, made an alliance with multiple countries that includes the Soviet Union during the Cold War.

-His career started after he had successfully overthrown then president, Fulgencio Batista by leading the 26th of July Movement into an all-out guerilla war.
+His career started after he had successfully overthrown then-president Fulgencio Batista by leading the 26th of July Movement into an all-out guerrilla war.
 His political principle follows the Marxist-Leninist ideology that is the same political style adopted by members of the Communist Party of the Soviet Union.
-He was also a supporter of the anti-imperialist revolutionary groups he also showed acceptance towards anti-globalization propositions.
+He was also a supporter of the anti-imperialist revolutionary groups.
+He also showed acceptance toward anti-globalization propositions.
 Despite mixed views on his leadership, Fidel Castro remains to be renowned worldwide and has served as an inspiration to many organizations and movements.
 His death was announced by his brother and successor.
 He died in Santiago de Cuba on November 25, 2016, at the of 90 years old.

 Fidel Alejandro Castro Ruz (following the Spanish name custom of using the paternal family of Castro before the maternal family name of Ruz) was born on August 13, 1926, in the farmlands of Birán, Oriente Province in Cuba.
 He was the illegitimate son of Don Angel Castro y Argiz, a businessman in the early 1900s.
 He came from a family of Spanish immigrants on his paternal side and of Canarian and Lebanese origin from his maternal side.